Understanding How Nursing Homes are Rated

-Both rating systems have three major components and a five-star rating scale, but that is where most of the similarity ends.
-The information gained from each is quite different, and it has been suggested that the overall approach to rating nursing homes would be better if the two organizations would combine and create a third system that has a mixture of both.
+Both rating systems have three major components and a five-star rating scale.
+The information gained from each system is different, and it has been suggested that the overall approach for rating nursing homes would be better if they combined for a standardized rating system.

 The Medicare system, Nursing Home Compare, is a qualitative based approach to rating the nursing homes.
 The nursing homes are rated according to Health Inspections, Staffing, and Quality Measures.
-Nursing Home Compare has been described as more of a quantitative tool giving a lot of facts and information about a nursing home, but not providing a lot of information about the level of personal care.
+Nursing Home Compare has been described as a quantitative tool giving facts and information about a nursing home, but not providing a lot of information about the level of personal care.

-Common sense will advise that if you get a Medicare rating that says the nursing home is high in Quality Care but ranks lower in health inspection and staffing then it probably is a clear message that the quality is not where they think.
-How can you have a perfect score in Quality Care when your staffing is inadequate, and there are health inspection issues?
+If you get a Medicare rating that says the nursing home is high in quality care but ranks lower in health inspection and staffing then it is a clear message that the quality is not where they think.
 It is wise to understand how the two systems support each other rather than try to define how they are different.

-The two most widely used nursing home rating systems have only been in place since 2009, and the experts in the nursing business do not agree on which approach gives the most accurate picture of the quality of the nursing home being evaluated.
-They further recommend that any one considering a nursing home should review the ratings in connection with a planned visit.
+These nursing home rating systems have only been in place since 2009, and the experts in the nursing business do not agree on which approach gives the most accurate picture of the quality of the nursing home being evaluated.
+They recommend that anyone considering a nursing home should review the ratings in connection with a planned visit.

 Before scheduling a visit determine what is important to you and your loved one.
 Does your family member need nursing care, physical therapy, handicap access, a special care unit for dementia patients, or a religious connection?
 Do you want the nursing home to be close to relatives and friends so they can visit?